We are pleased to present the Annual Report of the\ Company for the

 equity shares of HIPL from Holderind Investment Limited, Mauritius and

-The Scheme of Amalgamation has been approved by the requisite majority of
+Amalgamation.
+The Scheme has been approved by the requisite majority of

-the Members and has also received ascent from the Hon''ble High Courts
+the Members and has also received assent from the Hon''ble High Courts

 at Gujarat and Delhi.
-However, the scheme will be effective upon
+However, the Scheme will be effective upon

-receipt of approval from the Foreign Investment Promotion Board,
+receipt of approval from the Foreign Investment Promotion Board (FIPB),

 Government of India which is yet to be received.